 Spring Onions – Green onions are full of free radical crushing antioxidants, collagen-forming and bone-strengthening vitamin C & K, and Vision-boosting vitamin A.

 Red Cabbage – Cabbage has anti-inflammatory properties, is rich in bone strengthening Vitamin K, brain-boosting polyphenols and is packed with collagen-forming and immunity enhancing vitamin C.

 Radish – Rich in tissue and blood vessel rebuilding Vitamin C, healthy bowel promoting fibre and electrolyte balancing potassium.

-Prepare the chicken Cook Quinoa Prepare miso broth: To plate:
+Prepare the tofu Cook Quinoa Prepare miso broth: To plate:

 Miso Hungry: Recovery Protein & Electrolyte Bowl

 Pre-heat oven to 400°F. Lightly coat cast iron pan with coconut oil.
 Arrange tofu and cook for about 30min.